SANTA CLARA VALLEY – 1964

 John took a drag of his cigarette.
 “This is all wrong.”

-“I don’t like it either, but we don’t have much of a choice.”
 Mother moved a little closer toward John.
-“You know, your father and I aren’t the only ones getting older.
+“I don’t like it either, but we don’t have much of a choice.
+And your father and I aren’t the only ones getting older.
 Most of these trees are at least fifty years old or more.
 How much longer do they have?”

-“Yes, yes we did.”
+“Yes, yes we were.”
 Mother came up to John and stood next to him and looked out across the trees.
 “Farms and orchards used to cover the entire valley, as far as the eye could see,” she said nostalgically.
 “When the trees were in bloom, people from all over would come here and visit just to see them.
-I always thought it’d be that way too,” she lamented.
+I always thought it’d be that way,” she lamented.